 The 3" venting terminals (provided) must be used with the 3" vent pipe.
 Two, approved 4" vent terminals (not provided) must be used with 4" vent pipe.
 See replacement parts list for terminals.

-When multiple units are direct vented through a wall (3" or 4" venting), no intake air terminal should be lower than the highest exhaust vent terminal.
+When multiple units are direct vented through a wall (3" or 4" venting), all intake vent terminals should be no lower than the highest exhaust vent terminal.